Do It (Chloe x Halle song): Remix

-At midnight on September 4, 2020, a remix of "Do It" featuring American singer and rapper Doja Cat, American rap duo City Girls and American rapper Latto was released with no official prior announcement.
+At midnight on September 4, 2020, a remix of "Do It" featuring American rappers Doja Cat, City Girls, and Latto was released with no official prior announcement.
 However, its imminent release was hinted at by the collaborators over social media within hours before its release.

 Composition and lyrics

 The "Do It" remix includes new verses from all members on the track, with Clash referring to the song as being "torn to pieces and re-assembled by Doja Cat, City Girls and Mulatto."
 The artists are included in the intro of the song, using their taglines, such as City Girls' "Period" and Latto's nickname-turned tag "Big Latto".
 Doja Cat starts the song with her verse after leading the intro and the song transitions into Chloe's first verse from the original song.
 The song goes into the pre-chorus with added ad-libs from Doja Cat and original chorus before both City Girls take turns rapping their verses.
 After the second chorus, Latto proceeds to rap her verse which leads into the final chorus and new additional verses from both Chloe and Halle.